Stories are the most important thing in the world. Without stories, we wouldn’t be human beings at all.

 Verbs inflected for tense/aspect (present, imperfect, aorist, perfect, and possibly pluperfect), mood (indicative, imperative, subjunctive, optative, and possibly desiderative), voice (active and mediopassive), person and number (singular, dual and plural); nouns and adjectives for case (eight of them) and number, and adjectives additionally for gender and comparison.
 The language also had pronouns and various types of particles, such as pre- and postpositions, conjunctions, and interjections.

 The default word order might have been SOV, but this is disputed.

 - Benjamin W. Fortson IV (2009).
 Indo-European Language and Culture: An Introduction (2nd edition).
 Wiley-Blackwell.

-Proto-Lemizh became a distinct language probably in the early or mid third millennium BC, well before Proto-Anatolian.
+Proto-Lemizh became a distinct language probably in the early or mid third millennium BCE, well before Proto-Anatolian.